AxonFramework/extension-kafka/kafka-axon-example/README.md

 docker-compose -f ./kafka-axon-example/docker-compose.yaml up -d
 ```

-This will start Kafka, Zookeeper,
- Kafka Rest and Kafka Rest UI (available then on [http://localhost:8000/](http://localhost:8000/))
+This will start Kafka and Zookeeper.
+This is sufficient to test this Kafka Extension.

 Now build the application by running: